Rello/audioplayer/README.md

 - [ID3 editor](https://github.com/rello/audioplayer_editor) via add-on

 ### Supported Formats
-FLAC, MP3, MP4, Ogg Vorbis, Opus, AIF, and Waveform Audio as well as M3U and PLS playlist files.
+FLAC, MP3, MP4, Ogg Vorbis, Opus, AIF, AAC and Waveform Audio as well as M3U and PLS playlist files.
 Playing the formats supported by Audio Player depends on the browser.
 [More information…](https://github.com/rello/audioplayer/wiki/audio-files-and-mime-types)

 ### Supported Browsers
 Latest versions of Google Chrome, Mozilla Firefox, and Apple Safari.
 Mobile browsers and Microsoft Edge may be restricted in functionality and handling.
 Microsoft Internet Explorer is not supported.